 Essentially, the take away message from all of this is: animal protein, especially in high amounts is suggested to be carcinogenic, while plant protein is not.
 Animal protein = bad.
 Plant protein = good.
 Any questions?

 Actually, I have a rhetorical question for all of you; a take-away message if you will.
 If this is so abundantly clear, why don’t more people know about this?
 Why is this not common knowledge?
 Why is this not taught in schools?
-I mean after-all, it was scientifically proven.
+I mean after-all, it was scientifically proven, wasn’t it?
 It isn’t just some theory.
 A large group of people, especially those in the scientific community must know about this right?
 This study wasn’t published yesterday either, it was published in 2006.
 That’s ten years ago!
+And for all of you science-y people out there who are answering this question saying “Well, things in science need to constantly be tested in order to be accepted as fact.”
+I know.
+However, there is no substantial evidence that refutes these findings.
+In fact, the majority of research conducted after these findings that had to do with animal protein support this evidence, and people still don’t know about it.
 What about people that are in charge of discovering cancer treatments?
 Do they know?
 Does the government know?
 They must, right?
 They funded the research didn’t they?
 Do the people in charge of regulating the school food system know?
-If they do, why are they pushing milk on students when milk protein is casein?
+If they do, why are they pushing milk on students when the main protein in milk is casein?
 Is there more to all of this than we think?